richchapler/AzureSolutionsDocumentation/docs/AI_Deploy.md

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/20ef5226-59b5-4876-b8b2-789373480cb4" width="1000" />

 ## Use Case
-* "We have implemented OpenAI with AI Search and are rapidly iterating through enhancements to the index"
+* "We implement OpenAI with AI Search and are rapidly iterating through enhancements to the configuration"
-  * "We have found that creating and updating the AI Search index with the Azure Portal tools can be difficult... we want a simpler, faster, more consistent experience"
+* "We find that creating and updating the AI Search configuration with Azure Portal, "Import data", and "Import and vectorize data" is difficult"
-  * "We want to capture our AI Search index creation process in our GitHub or DevOps repository"
+* "We want to capture our AI Search configuration in our GitHub or DevOps repository"
+* "Our AI Search index includes multiple data sources"
 * "Both semantic and vector should be activated"
-  * "Codified AI Search skills must include: OCR, Key Phrase Extraction, and a Custom Skillset... also, for vectorization, Split and OpenAI Embedding"
-  * "Because a lot of the code for vectorization is not yet surfaced in the Search Development Kit (SDK), we must also be able to leverage Application Programming Interface (API)"
 * "To optimize response quality, we should include synonyms for country codes"
-* "All secrets must be stored in Key Vault"
+* "All keys must be stored in Key Vault"

 ## Proposed Solution
 * Custom Skillset API: Use a Function App to instantiate a simple API for use with AI Search, custom skillset